ATTRACTIONS / MUSEUMS

 Boerner Botanical Gardens & Arboretum is a plant lover's paradise.
 Home to Wisconsin's most beautiful horticultural collections: Roses, peonies, magnolias and a substantial rain forest system.
 One of America's only Depression-era, CCC-built botanical gardens.
 Special events include educational opportunities, China Lights, spring tulip show.
 Docent-led tours available.

 Contact: Gary Strothmann

-Built in 1892 for famed beer baron, Captain Frederick Pabst, the Pabst Mansion represented new levels of sophistication in design.
+Built in 1892 for Captain Frederick Pabst, Pabst Mansion represented new levels of sophistication in design.
 Today, the Pabst Mansion stands as one of Milwaukee's great architectural landmarks.
-This award-winning historic museum boasts stunning interiors, elegant original furnishing, elaborate wall coverings, exceptional wood craftsmanship, intricate ironwork, brilliant stained glass and an impressive fine arts collection.
+This historic museum boasts stunning interiors, elegant furnishings, elaborate wall coverings, wood craftsmanship, intricate ironwork, stained glass and a fine arts collection.

 2000 West Wisconsin Avenue, Milwaukee, WI, United States

 |Cedarburg History Museum |

 Discover Gedarburg's rich history by stopping in the History Museum and Visitor Center located in the heart of downtown.
 The museum features rotating exhibits and historic photos.
 Stay up-to-date with local events and grab a sweet treat from the candy shop and ice cream parlor.

 On the National Register of Historic Places, the 1911 home of Charles and Sarah Allis contains world-class art that spans over 2,000 years and includes classical antiquities, Renaissance bronzes, French Barbizon painters and Asian ceramics.
 Exhibitions feature local and regional artists, making the museum a vibrant center for Wisconsin arts.